Overview

 - Data pipeline: Apache Beam on Google Cloud Dataflow for bulk ingestion and feature engineering - parallel processing of multi-terabyte data at production volumes

-- Training pipeline: TensorFlow Extended (TFX) with Kubeflow orchestration — reproducible, versioned, monitored model training
+- Training pipeline: TFX with Kubeflow orchestration - reproducible, versioned, monitored model training

 - Serving: BigQuery for batch inference; auto-scaled Kubernetes for real-time endpoints

-- Feature store: centralized feature store to avoid training/serving skew — one of the most important architectural decisions
+- Feature store: Centralized feature store to prevent training/serving skew - one of the most important architectural decisions we made

 - Model versioning: Continuous deployment with canary rollouts - new model versions served to 5% of traffic before full promotion